ghorbani-mohammad/IELTS-Speaking-Preparation/011-music.md

 ---
 #### 2. Do you think older people like the same music as young people?
 "I think that people's **taste in music** doesn't change all that much from when they were young, which means that whatever music **they were into** when they were kids is the same music that **they're into** now.
 Many people still listen to their favorite artists from their **teens**, so what old people listen to depends on what was popular when they were young.
 Meanwhile, young people are interested in brand new artists because they think anything old is **uncool** or **out-of-touch**."

+---
+#### 3. Do you think music concerts are suitable for old people to attend?
+"Definitely.
+Most concert halls have **seating options**, either at the back or **in the wings**.
+So if an elderly person decides to attend a concert, they can sit down if they need to **take a rest**.
+There are also some artists who have **predominantly** older fans, so they definitely try to make their concerts suitable for people **of all ages**."